nbuechler/ample-affect-exhibit/README.md

 # ample-affect-exhibit
-A user interface to show data that is created from affects
+A user interface, comprising data visualizations and analytics, to show data that is created from affects

 # About the project
 #### Affect